thingmonk/thingmonk.github.io/_posts/2016-07-11-opensensors-thingmonk-diversity-scholarship.md

 <h1 class="text-center">ThingMonk 2016 Diversity Scholarship, sponsored by OpenSensors.io</h1>
 <p />
-We have been priviled to work with a wonderfully diverse group of people since starting ThingMonk, and make a point of creating a conference where everyone is welcome.
+We have been privileged to work with a wonderfully diverse group of people since starting ThingMonk, and make a point of creating a conference where everyone is welcome.
 Sadly there is always far more work to be done to help with diversity in tech.
 <p />
-This year the team at <a href="http://opensensors.io">OpenSensors.io</a> are sponsoring a diversity scholarship at ThingMonk, which allows us to extend further a program that has been quitely running since the conference began.
+This year the team at <a href="http://opensensors.io">OpenSensors.io</a> are sponsoring a diversity scholarship at ThingMonk, which allows us to further extend a program that has been quitely running since the conference began.
 You can apply for this scholarship by filling in <a href="http://goo.gl/forms/vvp8OY8ktCDVsXPu1">this form</a>, we will get back to everyone that has applied later this month.
 <p />